citomni/app-skeleton/README.md

 Neutral application skeleton for CitOmni.

 `citomni/app-skeleton` is the mode-neutral starting point for CitOmni applications.
-It provides the application container, app-owned root files, neutral source-layer folders, baseline config entry points, runtime state folders, defensive `.htaccess` files, and installer lifecycle tooling.
+It provides the application container, app-owned root files, neutral source-layer folders, common config entry points, runtime state folders, defensive `.htaccess` files, and installer lifecycle tooling.

 It does **not** assume that the application is an HTTP app, a CLI app, or both.
 HTTP and CLI support are added explicitly through `citomni/http` and `citomni/cli`.